Walking

 Pedestrian Counts, Glasgow City Centre

-Over the last decade Glasgow City Council has commissioned a survey of pedestrians and cyclists entering and leaving the city.
-The graph below shows counts of pedestrians moving in and out of the city centre based on a survey in the period 2009 - 2018.click on graph to expand
+Over the last twelve years Glasgow City Council has commissioned a count of cyclists and pedestrians entering and leaving the city centre.
+The graph below shows counts of pedestrians moving into and out of the city centre based on this 2-day survey in the period 2009 - 2021.

 Notes

+Glasgow City Council has undertaken annual surveys since 2007 to evaluate the number of pedestrians and cyclists entering and leaving the city as part of the annual monitoring of active travel patterns.
 A total of 35 sites form a cordon around the centre of the city and are monitored between 6:00am and 8:00pm over two successive days each September.
 All pedestrian and cycle movement at these locations, to and from the city, are counted.

 Additional Resources